Version: 1.1 | 02 April 2022

 We offer the possibility of transmitting vehicle data to third-party provider so that they can use this data to offer you individual functionalities that are specially tailored to your vehicle.

-We only transmit your data on the basis of your consent (Art.
+We only transmit your data based on your consent (Art.
 6 para.
-1 a DS-GVO).
+1 a GDPR).

 You give your consent to transmit the information by clicking on "Allow" in this iframe.
-You can revoke your consent at any time in TRONITY or via email to or go to the website or app of the third-party provider and remove the permission to share the relevant information.
+You can revoke your consent at any time on TRONITY or by e-mail to email@example.com or on the website or app of the third-party provider and removing the permission to share the relevant information.

 2. Sharing and transmission of data